preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/apps/index.rst

 Within a Business Profile several Publishing Apps can be active for different settings.
 To be able to create a Publishing App, at least one template for Publishing Apps must be available.
 If none are, create a template first.

-Here you will see a list of Publishing Apps in the Business Profile:
+Here you will see a list of Publishing Apps in the Business Profile, for example:

 .. image:: publishing-apps-apps-65.png

 Use the icons this way:

++ The left most icon to edit the app route.
 + The key to edit permissions for the Publishing Apps.
 + The boxes to activate, deactivate or upgrade features.
 + The pen to edit the settings (same as when creating a new, see below).